Welcome to Pub Slot Machines

-Originally known as ‘One Arm Bandits', slot machines got the name because they were operated by one lever on the side of the machine.
-And ‘Bandit' because of their ability ot leave you broke – like a thief!
+Originally known as ‘One Arm Bandits’, slot machines got the name because they were operated by one lever on the side of the machine.
+And ‘Bandit’ because of their ability to leave you broke – like a thief!

-In 1891 Sittman and Pitt developed the a gambling machine which was a precursor to the modern slot machine.
+In 1891 Sittman and Pitt developed a gambling machine which was a precursor to the modern slot machine.
 It was based on the game of poker and consisted of five drums holding a total of 50 cards.
 The idea was that you put a nickel in the machine and spin the cards hoping for a good poker hand.
 The machine was not automated and had no facility to issue cash prizes.
 What you got instead were items like free beers or cigars. basically whatever as on offer at the establishment you happened to be playing in.

-Due the huge number of wins that you could win and the machine's inability to payout automatically, it became very difficult to manage.
+Due to the huge number of wins that you could win and the machine’s inability to payout automatically, it became very difficult to manage.
 That as when Charles Fey devised a much simpler automatic machine with three spinning reels.
 They contained just five symbols which were horseshoes, diamonds, spades, hearts, and a Liberty Bell.
 The reduction of both wheels and symbols made wins easier to read.
-As a result it was easier to create an automated payout system.
+As a result, it was easier to create an automated payout system.

 So if the original machines had symbols like horseshoes, where did the cherries, lemon and melons come from?
 At the time, there were quite stringent gambling laws in place in the USA.
 To get around this, prizes were often paid out in food rather than money.
 In particular, chewing gum was a firm favourite.
 As a result, the images displayed were actually the flavours of the chewing gum that you could win.